OnslowCollege/advanced-techniques-web-rja-2024-altar-philip/README.md

 Once your Codespace has loaded, you can open your project in the following ways:

-### Static websites (11DIT)
+### Static websites

-- click on the Live Server icon at the bottom-right
+- click on the Live Server icon at the bottom-right.
+This will load `index.html`.

-### TypeScript code (11DIT, 12DTC, 13DTC)
+### NodeJS (TypeScript) code

-- click on Terminal menu, select "Run Build Task", then click "npm: start:watch"
+- click on Terminal menu, select "Run Build Task", then click "npm: start:watch".
+This will load `index.ts`.

 In either case, click on the prompt that appears at the bottom right to open your website in a browser window.
 Your website will update **automatically** whenever you save your files (Ctrl/Cmd-S); **you do not need to restart Live Server or run the build task again**!